postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-properties.md

 This example illustrates a strongly-typed property template with a single accessor that uses the `meta.Target.FieldOrProperty.Value` expression to access the underlying field or property.

 The following aspect can be applied to fields of properties of type `string`.
-It overrides the setter to trim and lower case the assigned value.
+It overrides the setter to trim and lowercase the assigned value.

 [!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Normalize.cs name="Normalize"]